 - Click on the link in the confirmation email to activate your subscription.

 - Once you have created an account, always use your John Jay email address to log in to your account at nytimes.com.

-Ongoing use: Your subscription will last 52 weeks (364 days) from your sign-up date and can be renewed again for free with your CUNY email address next year.
+Ongoing use and renewal: Your subscription will last 52 weeks (364 days) from your sign-up date and can be renewed again for free with your CUNY email address next year.
 If for any reason within a year after you sign up, you are served the message on nytimes.com that you have reached the limit of free articles on the site, make sure you are logged into nytimes.com with your school email address.

 Canceling an existing subscription: If you already have an annual subscription to the New York Times with your John Jay email address, you can cancel it and receive a refund.
 Note that you may not want to cancel a personal subscription if it includes features not included with the Academic Pass (e.g., print edition delivery or tablet app).
 If you wish to continue your own access (for example, If you get the print edition with online access), but also want to use the John Jay version, we suggest you change your original subscription to a personal email address.